 7. Flinders Ranges, South Australia

 The Flinders Ranges are a breathtaking mountain range located in South Australia.
 This ancient landscape is rich in Aboriginal history and offers a unique blend of rugged beauty and tranquility.
-Wilpena Pound, a natural amphitheater, is the centerpiece of the Flinders Ranges and a must-visit destination.
+Wilpena Pound, a natural amphitheater, is the centerpiece of the Flinders Ranges and a must see destination in Australia.

 The area is perfect for hiking, with trails that lead to panoramic views of the surrounding ranges.
 The Flinders Ranges are also a great place to experience the outback’s stark beauty, with red rock formations, vast plains, and clear night skies that are perfect for stargazing.
 The peacefulness of the Flinders Ranges, combined with its stunning natural beauty, makes it a true hidden gem.